This article may contain links from our affiliate partners. Please read how we make money!

 If you want a recipe that checks all the “healthy eating” options, this one is it: Keto friendly, gluten free, paleo, and whole30.

 My wife and I LOVE salmon.
-Unfortunately, it is usually out of our budget, especially because she is all about that fresh-caught, atlantic salmon.
-I can get by with the farm stuff, but even that is expensive for us.
+Unfortunately, it is usually out of my budget, especially because she is all about that fresh-caught, atlantic salmon.
+I can get by with the farm stuff, but even that is expensive for me.